winterland1989/Action.js/README.md

 .go()
 ```

-If you want have a `Promise` behavior(fire and memorize), use `Action.freeze`, `go` won't return a new `Action`.
+If you want have a `Promise` behavior(fire and memorize), use `Action.freeze`, `go` won't return a new `Action`, instead `go` return a cancel handler if underline action can be cancelled.

 When to use this library?
 -------------------------

 With `Promise` added to ES6 and ES7 `async/await` proposal, one must ask, why another library to do the same things again?

+Because `Action` is not `Promise`, It's a faster, simpler and full feature alternative comes with more flexible semantics.
 Actually `Action` have a [very elegant `Action.co` implementation](https://github.com/winterland1989/Action.js/blob/master/Action.coffee#L205) to work with generators, nevertheless, use this library if you:

 + Want something small, fast and memory effient in browser, Action.js even have `ajax/jsonp` bundled.